alessandraCo/bowlingGame/README.md

 # bowlingGame
- simulate a n players bowling game
+ simulation of a n players bowling game